lakshitadodeja/Machine_Learning_Team_7/index.md

 </td></tr> </table>
 **Table : Summary of metrics for t-SNE+ Tf-Idf balanced and unbalanced datasets with GMM and Kmeans clustering for 100 Clusters and 3 features**

+* **t-SNE + BERT encoding**

+Similar to the PCA based analysis on BERT encodings, only the CLS token's encoding (768-dimensional) is considered in this analysis.
+The results are

 <table>
 <tr><th> a. t-SNE + BERT Balanced dataset GMM </th><th> b. t-SNE + BERT Balanced dataset Kmeans  </th></tr>